-If you've followed me for long, then you know that I LOVE shelf cooking.
+If you've followed us for long, then you know that we live, eat, breathe, and love shelf cooking.
 It's such a great way to make a delicious homemade meal without breaking the budget.
-Keeping your kitchen stocked with food can be a major benefit to your wallet if it you do it the right way.
-However, it's really hard to be able to use all of that food if your kitchen is disorganized, messy and cluttered.
+Keeping your kitchen stocked with food will save you a lot of money if you do it the right way.
+However, it's really hard to be able to use up all of that food if your kitchen is disorganized, messy, or cluttered.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 So how do you make it all work for you?
 Kitchen organization.
-I know, I know, getting and staying organized doesn't exactly sound like a party.
-But trust me, it’s worth the effort, and it will make a world of difference!
-If you do it right to begin with, it’s not that hard to maintain.
+Yes, yes, getting (and staying) organized doesn't exactly sound like a party.
+But trust us, it’s worth the effort, and it makes a world of difference!
+Plus, when you do it right to begin with, it’s easy to maintain.
 Seriously!
-So how do you start off on the right foot?
-It's easier than you think, and I’ll walk you through it!
+It's easier than you think, and we'll walk you through it!

 KITCHEN ORGANIZATION BY ZONE